AzhanL/gavel-app/README.md

 4. Scan QR Code with expo app on Android or iOS

 # To Generate Types
-- Before generating types please installing apollo and apollo-codegen and following are the command:
+Before generating types please installing apollo and apollo-codegen and following are the commands:
 1. yarn global add apollo
 2. yarn global add apollo-codegen
 ```bash